 - Admission is selective.

 - No specific background or undergraduate major is required.

-- Decisions are based on evaluation of the applicant's overall academic record including undergraduate transcripts, GRE (or other standardized test) scores, three letters of recommendation, a personal statement of purpose, and a resume describing relevant work, community, and extracurricular experiences.
-More information on the Apply Now page.
+- Decisions are based on evaluation of the applicant's overall academic record including undergraduate transcripts, GRE (or other standardized test) scores, three letters of recommendation, a personal statement of purpose, and resume describing relevant work, community, and extracurricular experiences.
+For more information visit the Apply Now page.

-- The TOEFL is required of students for whom English is a second language.
-We require a TOEFL pBT score of 583 on paper-based exam, 92-93 on the computer-based TOEFL iBT is required, or 7.0 on the IELTS.
-Read more about this on The University of Utah International Graduate Student Admission web page.
+- The TOEFL is required for students whom English is their second language.
+We require a TOEFL pBT score of 583 on the paper-based exam, 92-93 on the computer-based TOEFL iBT, or 7.0 on the IELTS.
+To learn more visit University of Utah's International Graduate Student Admission web page.